A man in no need of introduction. The Albertina dedicates an exhibition to Pablo Picasso on the 50th anniversary of his death.

 I was influenced by Picasso’s Dora Maar.

-After the Albertina, consider a trip to the Leopold Museum for the Amazing exhibition (provisionally from April 5th), which features notable works from the Würth collection and includes several by Picasso.
+After the Albertina, consider a trip to the Leopold Museum for the Amazing exhibition, which features notable art from the prestigious Würth collection and includes a whole room of works by Picasso.

 How to get to the Picassos